hanhy06/embellish_chat/docs/README.md

 ## Styling Configuration

-Embellish Chat , powered by a regular expression , provides powerful flexibility to style nearly any chat pattern imaginable.
+Embellish Chat, powered by regular expressions, provides highly flexible styling for nearly any chat pattern imaginable.
-However, this approach parses every chat message and may cause performance degradation on large-scale servers.
+Since every message must be scanned, extremely large servers may experience additional overhead.
 (It is expected to have no significant performance impact on typical general servers.)
-Furthermore, creating custom rules can be challenging because Regex itself is inherently complex.
+Furthermore, creating custom rules can be challenging because regular expressions (regex) are inherently complex.
 We recommend using various AI tools for assistance with rule creation and optimization.

 <span style="color:red">
 In this mod, the order of mention rules and styling rules is extremely important!
 Depending on the order, serious bugs may occur, so please be careful.
-The mod applies mentions and styling from top to bottom in the given order.
+The mod applies mentions and styling strictly from top to bottom in the given order.
 </span>

 ### Style Rule Structure